Optimal Rate of Direct Estimators in Systems of Ordinary Differential Equations Linear in Functions of the Parameters: Acknowledgements

 \section{Acknowledgements}

-This research is supported by the Dutch Technology Foundation STW, which is part of the Netherlands Organisation for Scientific Research (NWO), and which is partly funded by the Ministry of Economic Affairs.
+This research was supported by the Dutch Technology Foundation STW, which is part of the Netherlands Organisation for Scientific Research (NWO) and which is partly funded by the Ministry of Economic Affairs.

 This research started when the first author was a Postdoc at EURANDOM, Eindhoven University of Technology, and the second one was a Senior Fellow there.